kw7oe/education_expert_system/README.txt

 3) Open the main_cf.pl with the default editor (double click the main_cf.pl or main.pl file)
 4) Type in "main." and press enter
 5) The system is now started
-6) Now, input the number of choice you are going to pick.
+6) Now, inputs the number of choice you are going to pick.
+7) For example, there are two choices,
+   0. XXXXXXXXXXXX,
+   1. XXXXXXXXXXX
-7) For example, there are two choices, you needed to enter "0." to choose the first option, and you needed to enter "1." to choose the second option.
+   you needed to enter "0." and press enter to choose the first option, and you needed to enter "1." and press enter to choose the second option.
 8) You should keep answering until the system ends.
 9) After that, the system will print the results.